jeremystevens/Pyppin/README.md

 7. **News updates**: Fetch the latest news articles based on user input using the NewsAPI.
 8. **Progress bars**: Display progress bars for various tasks using the tqdm library.

-Pyppin is an open-source project under the MIT License.
-Feel free to contribute and enhance the chatbot's capabilities, making it an even more powerful and useful tool for users around the world.
+## Contribute

+Pyppin is an open-source project, and contributions are highly appreciated.
+Whether it's bug fixes, feature enhancements, or documentation improvements, we welcome your help.

+To contribute, please follow the guidelines outlined in our [Contribution Guide](CONTRIBUTE.md).

+Your contributions help make Pyppin a better tool for everyone!